edward3862/Analogist/README.md

     --output_dir example/corgi_processed
 ```

 The other things are the same.
-Note that we use the same value of hyper-parameters in the quantitative evaluation.
-However, it is recommended to try different combinations in specific cases for better results.

 ```bash
 python analogist.py \